hkotek/hkotek.com/_posts/2023-2-27-altac-getting_started-worksheet.md

 There are various other factors you could consider at this point, to help narrow down your search space.
 Within a job:

 3. How important is it to you that your **job engage directly with your research topic**?
-For linguists, for example,
+E.g. for linguists:
     - Do you want to work with language data?
     - Do you want to work on a language product even if your day-to-day doesn't touch language data too much?
     - Does it matter that the language or data types be the same the ones you worked on as an academic?